-Know the chapters to be covered and the weightage for each chapter.

-- ❖ Know the Question paper pattern along with weightage for various types of questions (VSA, SA, Case-based, LA -Type) - ❖ Learn the definition of various terms. - ❖ Practice important diagrams by drawing & labelling - ❖ Make your own notes in simple language in a way you can understand & remember. - ❖ You can discuss / teach what you have learnt with/to the peer group.
+- ❖ Know the chapters to be covered and the weightage for each chapter. - ❖ Know the Question paper pattern along with weightage for various types of questions (VSA, SA, Case-based, LA Type) - ❖ Learn the definition of various terms. - ❖ Practice important diagrams by drawing & labelling - ❖ Make your own notes in simple language in a way you can understand & remember. - ❖ You can discuss / teach what you have learnt with/to the peer group.
 The more you share the more you remember. - ❖ Have a time table for self-study at home More time is to be allotted for the subjects which require deep & concentrated study.
-Combination of tough and easy subjects in a day will keep you away from getting bored and tired. - ❖ Write important formulae/ name of scientists & their contribution & display them in your study room in prominent places and make a habit to put a glance at them whenever possible. - Try to study in early hour of the day as it leads to more retention of concepts. - ❖ Fast and legible handwriting is essential for Exam.
-This can be mastered only when practiced throughout the year. - Write as many dummy tests / exams as possible at home apart from the ones administered in the school - ❖ Till the syllabus is completed, you can write and practice chapter-wise tests with a schedule of one subject in a day. - ❖ Sample Question papers from CBSE site along with Student Support Material provided in the school will be of great help for self-administered tests/exams. - ❖ You can practice 3-hr exam by randomly selecting previous years question papers from CBSE. - ❖ You should know and restrict to the word-limit of VSA/SA/LA-Type questions. - ❖ Try to write the known answer as fast as possible and save time for other answers to think, recall and write. - ❖ Wherever required, show the steps especially while answering the questions as step-wise marking pattern is also followed by CBSE.
+Combination of tough and easy subjects in a day will keep you away from getting bored and tired. - Write important formulae/ names of scientists & their contribution & display them in your study room in prominent places and make a habit to put a glance at them whenever possible. - Try to study in the early hours of the day as it leads to more retention of concept. - ❖ Fast and legible handwriting is essential for an exam.
+This can be mastered only when practiced throughout the year.